 Agriculture: Family-owned vineyards and other small farms are in the area.

-Manufacturing: Lake Country Woodworkers manufacturers commercial office furniture.
+Manufacturing: Lake Country Woodworkers manufactures commercial office furniture.

 Grimes Glen County Park: The easy 1-mile creek walk leads visitors to lovely waterfalls.
 The oldest fossilized tree in New York was found in Grimes Glen.

 Bristol Valley Theater: Big city talent performs plays and musicals from May to October.